Analysis | Parsing Steve Scalise’s attempt to rewrite Trump’s history with Ukraine

 What’s important about Trump’s relationship with Zelensky, of course, is not however Zelensky thought of Trump as a politician before he got elected but, instead, his interactions with the American president after Zelensky himself took office.

 It’s been two years, but it’s useful to remember what happened after Zelensky won.
-At the time of the impeachment, The Post compiled a lengthy timeline of the effort to get Ukraine to announce an investigation of Biden and his son Hunter, who’d served on the board of a Ukrainian energy company called Burisma.
+At the time of the impeachment, The Washington Post compiled a lengthy timeline of the effort to get Ukraine to announce an investigation of Biden and his son Hunter, who’d served on the board of a Ukrainian energy company called Burisma.

 In early 2019, a former Ukrainian prosecutor named Viktor Shokin began complaining that he had been fired because he planned to investigate Burisma.
 There’s no evidence for this; in fact, Shokin was fired for rampant corruption.
 But because Shokin blamed Biden for his ouster, his claims found traction with Trump’s attorney Rudolph W. Giuliani and with a conservative writer named John Solomon.